rfshelley/Documentation/device-type-developers-guide/z-wave-primer.rst

 -  Most door locks will send status updates to associated devices when they are locked or unlocked manually.

-The SmartThings hub automatically adds itself to association group 1 when a device that supports association joins the network.
+The SmartThings Hub automatically adds itself to association group 1 when a device that supports association joins the network.
 If this is inappropriate for your Device Handler, your Device Handler can use `AssociationRemove <https://graph.api.smartthings.com/ide/doc/zwave-utils.html#associationV2/associationRemove>`__ to undo it.
 To associate to a group higher than 1, the Device Handler can send `AssociationSet <https://graph.api.smartthings.com/ide/doc/zwave-utils.html#associationV2/associationSet>`__.
-The hub's node ID is provided to Device Handler code in the variable ``zwaveHubNodeId``.
+The Hub's node ID is provided to Device Handler code in the variable ``zwaveHubNodeId``.